skyaxe97/tp/docs/DeveloperGuide.md

 #### 3.2.5 Model Component

 The `Model` component contains all the user's notes and tasks in memory.
 It is comprised of the `TaskList`, `NoteList`, `TaskHistory` and `NoteHistory` classes.
-The `TaskList` class handles additions, edits and deletions to the user's tasks, while the `TaskHistory` class allows users to undo their most recent task edits.
+The `TaskList` class handles additions, edits and deletions to the user's tasks, while the `TaskHistory` class allows users to undo their most recent task edits and deletions.
-Similarly, the `NoteList` class handles additions, edits and deletions to the user's notes, while the `NoteHistory` class allows users to undo their most recent notes edits.
+Similarly, the `NoteList` class handles additions, edits and deletions to the user's notes, while the `NoteHistory` class allows users to undo their most recent notes edits and deletions.
-All classes in the `Model` component interact heavilt with the `Command` component as most commands make use of the user's tasks and notes.
+All classes in the `Model` component interact heavily with the `Command` component as most commands make use of the user's tasks and notes.

 #### 3.2.6 Storage Component